jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 1.00 on the 0–3 scale**, which implies that preCICE partially meets this requirement.

 Representative PoC comments were:
-- “Each component is fully responsible for running, so they can be run independently, but they are also not controlled by preCICE”
+- Each component is fully responsible for running, so they can be run independently, but they are also not controlled by preCICE.

 From a technical perspective, considering preCICE's architecture and features:
-- For this requirement, preCICE does not directly implement orchestration-level features, but can be a building block when combined with external scripts, workflow tools, or a dedicated orchestrator.
+- For this requirement, preCICE needs to be implemented in a way that the calls in the component are suppressed when coupling isn't required.

 ### Overall Assessment